 The State of Vermont’s Children: Year in Review provides an objective, data-driven assessment of the state of young child and family well-being in Vermont, as well as progress on selected indicators and outcomes for the early care, health, and education system, and recommendations on how best to improve child and family well-being.
 The wealth of information in the report sheds light on the economic, social, health, and educational conditions for children in Vermont.

 The State of Vermont’s Children: 2021 Year in Review was released on January 10, 2022 along with a virtual briefing on the key findings.
 The digital report is available above.
-Please use the links below to watch the briefing recording, access the slides, or request a hard-copy of the report.Watch the briefing recording View the briefing slides Order a Free Hard Copy
+Please use the links below to watch the briefing recording, view a three-minute video on key takeaways, access the slides, or request a hard-copy of the report.Watch the briefing recording View a three minute video on key takeaways Access the briefing slides Request a Free Hard Copy

 The State of Vermont’s Children: Year in Review (formerly titled How Are Vermont’s Young Children and Families?) includes the Policy Recommendations of the Vermont Early Childhood State Advisory Council Network, a profile for each of Vermont’s 12 Building Bright Futures regions which align with the Agency of Human Services Districts and a Data Spotlight.